 A major failing of most recruiting programs is the failure to tie a manager’s pay to recruitment success.
 Management ownership of recruitment success is THE key to a world-class program.
-At least 10% of all mangers’ bonuses need to be tied to the attraction, retention and development of great employees.
+At least 10% of all managers’ bonuses need to be tied to the attraction, retention and development of great employees.
 HR can also offer bonuses to managers for a minimum participation level in the referral program from their employees.
 Managers also need to be made aware of the side benefits of referrals.
 This includes opportunities to gather competitive intelligence and increased learning by all employees who seek out top performers in their fields.
 HR also needs to track referral success by department and distribute it to all managers so that they know who is the most successful in getting referrals.
-How much?

 Referral bonuses vary a great deal.
 Hewlett Packard offers no bonus; Cisco generally keeps it under 1K; and some firms (Sun, Adobe) have been known to exceed 5k for certain key jobs.
 The amount offered turns out not to be as important as the development of a culture that will involve the entire team in the building of the firm’s bench-strength as a key goal of the firm.
 However, the amount of the bonus must be enough to get their attention, but not so much as to distract them from their real job.
-The amounts must vary with the job; generally I recommend starting with 2 – 4% of the jobs’ pay and then adjusting as the number of referrals fall short/ exceed your needs.
-A world class referral program
+The amounts must vary with the job; generally, I recommend starting with 2 – 4% of the jobs’ pay and then adjusting as the number of referrals fall short/ exceed your needs.

 In addition to the above elements, the very best referral systems meet most of the following criteria.
 They: